-- use orally, recognise in the written form, understand and write key vocabulary and structures related to the topics covered - describe and compare people using comparatives and superlatives - express opinions on topics such as school and leisure activities - · count in French, give and understand dates and ages - · take part in role-plays on the topics studied, such as ordering snacks - · use expressions of quantities when discussing food and drink - have a sound knowledge of basic French grammar specifically the adjectival agreements, comparatives and superlatives, partitive articles, possessive adjectives, negatives, the use of connectives, key question words and the use of the present tense with irregular and regular verbs.
+- use orally, recognise in the written form, understand and write key vocabulary and structures related to the topics covered - · ask questions using key question words and correct grammar structures - · describe houses using prepositions - understand and give information about people such as physical description, birthday dates, where they live, what they wear and what sports they do - · express opinions on topics such as animals and sports - · count in French, give and understand dates and ages - · understand and take part in role-plays on the topics studied such as the weather - understand and know some key information about important festivals and celebrations in France - have a sound knowledge of basic French grammar specifically the gender of nouns, adjectival agreements, some prepositions, possessive adjectives, negatives, the use of connectives, key question words, how to say "in + country or town" and the use of the present tense with some regular and irregular verbs.

 Pupils' progress will be assessed on a regular basis with small tests focussing usually on one skill.
-At the end of each module, a more thorough assessment will be done and pupils will be tested on a minimum of three skills (out of four: reading, writing, listening and speaking).
+At the end of each unit, a more thorough assessment will be done and pupils will be tested on a minimum of three skills (out of four: reading, writing, listening and speaking).
 Pupils will also sit a final assessment in the four skills during the Summer Term.
 Pupils will receive a grade or mark as well as feedback and targets.

-Allez 1
+Tricolore 1